isaaclyman/js-powered-search/README.md

 - Extension is in preview.
 - Search definition files should not import other files.
 This is untested behavior and not currently in scope.
-- It is unknown if the line-splitting functionality understands the difference between "real newlines" and "fake newlines" (e.g. \n in a user-defined string).

 ## Wishlist